erpdevelopmentno/lint-python-actions/README.md

 # Create workflow with lint-python-actions
-create the folder .github/workflows and add the .yaml file consistency code errors can be fixed in VS Code with the following commands:
+- create the folder .github/workflows and add the .yaml file
+- consistency code errors can be fixed in VS Code using the following commands:

 ## Install Black